Guidelines for setting up a Python file at DreamHost

 Overview

-When creating a Python script at DreamHost, there are certain rules that must be followed to ensure the file functions properly.
+This article provides guidelines for creating a Python script, which must be followed to ensure the file functions properly.

 All Python CGI scripts on DreamHost must end with the following extensions: